SurbhiAgarwal1/Taxi-Trip-duration-analysis/Readme.md

+Just tell me 👍
+i want readme in copy paste code format and dont change any content or something

+Got it — no changes, no edits, no improvements.
+Just your exact content converted into a clean copy-paste GitHub README format.

+👉 You can copy everything below directly into README.md.

-🚕 Taxi Trip Duration Analysis with Path-Based Pricing Intelligence
+# 🚕 Taxi Trip Duration Analysis with Path-Based Pricing Intelligence

 A full-stack Mobility Intelligence and Decision Support System that predicts ETA (Estimated Time of Arrival) with uncertainty, estimates transparent price bands, explains pricing behavior, detects delay-prone corridors, and provides interactive spatial dashboards for monitoring mobility patterns.

 Unlike traditional taxi prediction projects that only return a single trip duration value, this system is designed as a decision-support platform that combines machine learning, pricing intelligence, corridor analytics, monitoring, and dashboard-based exploration.

+---

-📌 Project Overview
+## 📌 Project Overview

 This project analyzes historical taxi trip data and builds a production-style analytics system that can:

-predict trip duration (ETA)
+- predict trip duration (ETA)

-estimate prediction intervals (P50–P90)
+- estimate prediction intervals (P50–P90)

-calculate confidence score
+- calculate confidence score

-classify delay risk
+- classify delay risk

-estimate fair price bands (min–max)
+- estimate fair price bands (min–max)

-explain why a trip is expensive
+- explain why a trip is expensive

-simulate pricing and ETA under different time scenarios
+- simulate pricing and ETA under different time scenarios

-analyze pickup-to-dropoff corridor reliability
+- analyze pickup-to-dropoff corridor reliability

-visualize spatial trends using interactive dashboards
+- visualize spatial trends using interactive dashboards

-monitor model quality and drift over time
+- monitor model quality and drift over time

 This is not just a machine learning notebook.
 It is a complete end-to-end mobility intelligence system with:

-React frontend
+- React frontend

-FastAPI backend
+- FastAPI backend

-PostgreSQL storage
+- PostgreSQL storage

-ML prediction and pricing layer
+- ML prediction and pricing layer

-spatial analytics dashboards
+- spatial analytics dashboards

-monitoring and drift-awareness components
+- monitoring and drift-awareness components

+---

-🎯 Market Gap: What Problem Does This Solve?
+## 🎯 Market Gap: What Problem Does This Solve?

 Most ride-hailing and taxi systems today expose only a single ETA value and a single price estimate.
 That creates multiple gaps in transparency and decision-making:

-What is missing in most current systems?
+### What is missing in most current systems?

-No uncertainty around ETA
+- No uncertainty around ETA
   Users see one number, but not how reliable it is.

-No confidence or delay risk indicator
+- No confidence or delay risk indicator
   A 12-minute ETA and another 12-minute ETA may not have the same reliability.

-No corridor-level intelligence
+- No corridor-level intelligence
   Platforms do not usually show which pickup-to-dropoff routes are consistently unreliable.

-No transparent price band
+- No transparent price band
   Users get one price, without understanding expected variation.

-No explanation layer
+- No explanation layer
   Users often do not know whether a trip is expensive because of congestion, corridor volatility, peak hour, or route-specific patterns.

-No scenario testing
+- No scenario testing
   Users cannot compare what happens if they travel 30 minutes later, during non-peak time, or across a different corridor.

-No operational monitoring view
+- No operational monitoring view
   Most student-level projects stop after training a model; they do not track interval coverage, slice-level error, or drift.

-What gap does this project fill?
+### What gap does this project fill?

 This project fills the gap between a basic prediction model and a decision-support product by adding:

-uncertainty-aware ETA instead of a single point prediction
+- uncertainty-aware ETA instead of a single point prediction

-confidence and delay-risk interpretation
+- confidence and delay-risk interpretation

-route/corridor reliability analytics
+- route/corridor reliability analytics

-explainable price bands instead of opaque estimates
+- explainable price bands instead of opaque estimates

-what-if simulation for better travel decisions
+- what-if simulation for better travel decisions

-dashboard-driven monitoring for operational insight
+- dashboard-driven monitoring for operational insight

 In short, this project brings together the kinds of features that are typically scattered across pricing engines, dispatch analytics tools, forecasting systems, and operations dashboards into one integrated platform.

+---

-💡 Why This Project Matters
+## 💡 Why This Project Matters

 Urban mobility systems are highly variable because travel time and trip cost depend on:

-hour of day
+- hour of day

-traffic congestion
+- traffic congestion

-route/corridor characteristics
+- route/corridor characteristics

-pickup and dropoff zone behavior
+- pickup and dropoff zone behavior

-demand concentration
+- demand concentration

-trip distance and duration volatility
+- trip distance and duration volatility

 A single-value prediction is often not enough for real-world decision-making.

 This project improves trust and usefulness by providing:

-ETA with uncertainty
+- ETA with uncertainty

-price with range
+- price with range

-risk with interpretation
+- risk with interpretation

-corridor analytics with reliability
+- corridor analytics with reliability

-monitoring with drift awareness
+- monitoring with drift awareness

 That makes the system more useful for:

-riders making timing decisions
+- riders making timing decisions

-operators understanding route volatility
+- operators understanding route volatility

-analysts studying zone and corridor patterns
+- analysts studying zone and corridor patterns

-product teams building transparent mobility experiences
+- product teams building transparent mobility experiences

+---

-🧠 Core Features
+## 🧠 Core Features

-1. ETA Prediction Engine
+### 1. ETA Prediction Engine

 The system predicts trip duration using multiple machine learning approaches:

-Linear Regression (baseline)
+- Linear Regression (baseline)

-Random Forest
+- Random Forest

-Gradient Boosting
+- Gradient Boosting

-Output
+### Output

 For each trip request, the system returns:

-predicted ETA
+- predicted ETA

-prediction interval (P50–P90 style range)
+- prediction interval (P50–P90 style range)

-confidence score
+- confidence score

-delay risk classification
+- delay risk classification

-Why this matters
+### Why this matters

 Traditional systems usually show one ETA number.
 This project adds uncertainty and risk awareness so the user can understand not just what the ETA is, but also how reliable it is.

+---

-2. Uncertainty-Aware Prediction
+### 2. Uncertainty-Aware Prediction

 A major advanced part of this project is that ETA is not treated as a fixed value.

-Included capabilities
+### Included capabilities

-interval-style output instead of only point estimate
+- interval-style output instead of only point estimate

-confidence scoring based on model certainty / historical reliability
+- confidence scoring based on model certainty / historical reliability

-risk categorization such as:
+- risk categorization such as:

-Low Delay Risk
+  - Low Delay Risk

-Medium Delay Risk
+  - Medium Delay Risk

-High Delay Risk
+  - High Delay Risk

-Why this matters
+### Why this matters

 Two trips can have the same ETA but very different reliability.
 This feature helps communicate uncertainty in a usable way.

+---

-3. Slice-Level Evaluation
+### 3. Slice-Level Evaluation

 The system does not only evaluate overall performance.
 It also evaluates quality at more granular levels.

-Slice dimensions
+### Slice dimensions

-zone × hour
+- zone × hour

-corridor × hour
+- corridor × hour

-time-of-day slices
+- time-of-day slices

-potentially high-demand vs low-demand slices
+- potentially high-demand vs low-demand slices

-Metrics used
+### Metrics used

-MAE
+- MAE

-RMSE
+- RMSE

-R²
+- R²

-error concentration across slices
+- error concentration across slices

-Why this matters
+### Why this matters

 A model can look good overall while performing poorly for specific zones or specific hours.
 Slice-level evaluation makes the system operationally more trustworthy.

+---

-4. Corridor Intelligence
+### 4. Corridor Intelligence

 A corridor is defined as: